95880-A3-SP18/web-analytics-group09/docs/index.md

 The Website will be desiged for specific group of people who are interested in sports(primarily UFC(Ultimate Fighting Championship),to include other sports as we progress)

-  1. Sports Analysts,
+  1. Sports Analysts
-  2. Journalists/New Channels
+  2. Journalists/News Channels
-  3. Sports Analyst
-  4. Sports Enthusiasts
+  3. Sports Enthusiasts
-  5. Teams bidding for the players
+  4. Teams bidding for the players

 ## What are their needs?

-  1. Sport Enthusiast wants to predict the fight/game outcomes.
+  1. Sport enthusiast wants to predict the fight/game outcomes.
   2. News channels and journalist wants to forecast the outcomes for their viewers.
   3. All of them need access to player statistics.